-Our mentoring system has successfully supported fellows applying for research awards, Harvard Medical School fellowships (such as the Livingston and DuPont-Warren Fellowships), and training grants and awards from the American Psychiatric Association and NIMH.
-Cross-fertilization among child psychiatry and developmental psychology faculty at Harvard has increased resources and choices.
+Our mentoring system has successfully supported fellows in applying for research awards, Harvard Medical School fellowships (such as the Livingston and DuPont-Warren Fellowships), and training grants and awards from the American Psychiatric Association and NIMH.
+Cross-fertilization among child psychiatry and developmental psychology faculty at Harvard has increased resources and choices for mentor-ship and academic writing.

 Fellows interested in pursuing academic, research, and/or administrative interests in their first year will be supported in their endeavors.
 Second year Fellows have one day a week of scheduled elective time to pursue such interests.
 The program makes efforts to introduce fellows to a range of potential mentors and supervisors who can provide guidance in the development of engaging and scholarly electives during the first and second years of the program.